vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 Der Zauberberg.
 Fisher Verlag, Frankfurt 1952 \(reprint 1996\).

-Mārkaṇd

-. eyapurāṇa
+Mārkaṇḍeyapurāṇa

 \(MkP\)

-The Mārkaṇd

-. eyamahāpurāṇam ediṭ \(with a Hindi translation\) by r̥ṇ
+The Mārkaṇḍeyamahāpurāṇam ediṭ \(with a Hindi translation\) by r̥ṇ

 Śarmā.
 Venkatesvara Steam Press, Bombay 1910.
 Reprinted with an Ślokānukraman

 .ī by ṇ s.
 Siṁha.
 Nag Publishers, Delhi 1983.

-\(Mārkpur̥\) The Márcaṇd

-. eya Puráṇa in the original Sanscrit edited by K. M. Banerjea.
+\(Mārkpur̥\) The Márcaṇḍeya Puráṇa in the original Sanscrit edited by K. M. Banerjea.

 Calcutta 1855–62.
 Bibliotheca Indica 29. \[Reprinted by Biblio Verlag, Osnabrück 1988\]